NG-ZORRO/ng-zorro-antd/docs/animations.en-US.md

 title: Animations Switch
 ---

-NG-ZORRO allows developers to turn off animations.
-You can set animations by adding corresponding directive or configurations, or use global configuration to  turn off all animations with.
+NG-ZORRO allows developers to turn off the animations.
+You can set animations' switch by adding corresponding directives or configurations, or use the global configuration to turn off all animations associated with it.

-### In Global
+### Turn Off Globally

-Replace `BrowserAnimationsModule` with 'NoopAnimationsModule` in the your module.
+Replace `BrowserAnimationsModule` with `NoopAnimationsModule` in the module.

 ```ts
 @NgModule({